philipce/nifty/README.md

 package manager installs things differently, you'll have to change the paths in the module map._

+_Note for Mac: LAPACK comes already installed in the Accelerate framework.
+Or you can install a dupe with brew, `brew install homebrew/dupes/lapack` then change the module map in CLapacke package to wherever it put the headers, e.g. /usr/local/opt/lapack/include.
+BLAS is also in Accelerate, or you can install OpenBLAS with `brew install homebrew/science/openblas` then modify the CBlas package module map to installed location, e.g. /usr/local/opt/openblas/include.
+Also, it looks like OpenBLAS includes LAPACK (not sure if it includes it all) so you may just need that._

 _Note on performance: LAPACK comes with a reference version that is correct, but not suitable for high performance applications.
 You can improve
 performance by using an optimized implementation instead